tanmaykhan/Simulation-and-Modeling-Lab/README.md

    - Interpret and visualize the result at a 0.05 significance level.

 N.B. :- I have provided these (.ipynb) files.
-In that ipynb file, You can find these codes.
+In those ipynb files, You can find the codes.